FlowForwarding/warp/docs/en/warp_overview.md

 As an example of service implementation, consider
 - [RestApiService], a template for all Rest-Api services
 - and its successor, a predefined service [SendToSwitchService]

+### Switch connectors
+Switch connectors are special kind of modules.
+They are not supposed to be loaded by user: ModuleManager creates a SwitchConnector when accepts new connection with SDN switch.
+Once SwitchConnector is created, it handles networking aspect of controller-switch interaction: performs handshake procedure, sends incoming/outgoing messages, etc. It acknowledges other modules about occurring events via publishing messages listened below:

+- ```SwitchHandshake[T <: OFMessage](dpid: ULong, driver: MessageDriver[T])``` - notifies about connection establishment
+- ```SwitchDisconnected[T <: OFMessage](dpid: ULong, driver: MessageDriver[T])``` - notifies about connection closing
+- ```SwitchIncomingMessage[T <: OFMessage](id: ULong, driver: MessageDriver[T], msg: T)``` - notifies about incoming message from switch (both asynchronous and reply to a request)

+On the other hand, any SwitchConnector is a service.
+It serves two types of requests:
+- ```SendToSwitch[T <: OFMessage](id: ULong, msg: T, needReply: Boolean)``` - if ID of serviced switch equals *id*, sends message *msg* to this switch and replies with [SendingResult] [SendingResult] to request sender if *needReply* = true.
+- ```ForceDisconnect(dpid: ULong)``` - closes connection if ID of serviced switch equals *dpid*.

+###### Note
+For now SwitchConenctors support only OpenFlow switches.
+It is planned to make SwitchConnectors protocol-independent.

 ### Compatibility with message driver